 If you already have a username and password, or wish to establish one, then you will be able to save your banking information, and will have access to your payment history.
 Also note that when you first enter your 2016 Pledge amount, you should enter the full annual amount -- you will then see that amount divided into 4,12 or 52 payments, and be given an opportunity to choose one of those options.

 If you wish only to indicate your pledge amount at this time, enter the amount, choose "annual" and "pay later."
 You may then make payments as you wish.

-Our 2015 Campaign is "One Gift, Many Givers."
-Have you seen this year's Stewardship booklet?
-You can read it online here, or find a large print edition in the church office.
+Our 2016 Campaign is "First Fruits."
+You can read our Stewardship Booklet online here, or find a large print edition in the church office.

 What is a pledge and why does it matter?

 A pledge is a commitment of financial support for the year, which runs from January through December.
 Typically pledges are paid in increments—weekly, monthly or quarterly.
 You can give to the church without pledging, of course.
 Some people put money in the offering plate at worship each week or once a month.
 Others give in a lump sum at the beginning or end of the year.
 We encourage annual pledging because making and keeping promises is an important spiritual discipline that fosters faithfulness and mutual responsibility.
 Pledges also help the congregation to plan more wisely.